Saddle Back - Picture provided by Aaron Skelton

 The Piroa Conservation Trust is officially registered on the Charities Commission Register.
 The appointed trustees have met for the first time officially in mid 2022 and have commenced the activity to review the Strategic Direction of our organisation in conjunction with key stakeholders and members of the PBL.
 It will be a reflective process which the five trustees hope will set the vision for the next 10 years.

-The five trustees and the elected officers are Gill Webb (Chair), Peter Hunt (Treasurer), Simon Couper (Secretary) and trustees David Mather and Jonathan Pringle.
-The Trust is also overseeing some funding applications which if successful will support our Healthy Water goals.
+The five trustees and the elected officers are Gill Webb (Chair), Peter Hunt (Treasurer), Simon Couper (Secretary) and trustee David Mather.
+The Trust is also overseeing fund which will support our Healthy Water goals.
 If you would like to be in touch with the Trustees then please email Gill at [email protected]

 Becoming a legal trust will help PBL to build stronger partnerships with agencies such as DOC and NRC, as well as help us access further funding and community grants.
 These next steps are crucial for extending the scope and scale of our pest control work across PBL’s 23,000ha High Value Area.